ArturSousaFerreira/summernote/ESOF-docs/Report-4.md

 There may be some components that can not be tested in perfect isolation but if there is a partial ordering of functionality tests that allows us to test all other subcomponents first, we can be sure that new problems are in the new code.

+Determining an overall degree of isolateability for Summernote would be complicated because it is difficult to predict in which cases isolateability is ideal or not, but the insulation of the various components under test seems good.

 ##### 4. Separation of concerns